thesuhu/docker-node-angular/README.md

 docker run -d -t -p 4200:4200 -v /home/thesuhu/helloworld:/usr/src/myapp --name frontend thesuhu/docker-node-angular:12
 ```

 Once the container is running, open a terminal inside the container and run `npm i`.
-Finally, run `ng serve` to start your application.
+Finally, run `ng serve --host 0.0.0.0 --disable-host-check` to start your application.
 The application automatically restart every time there is a change in the host directory

 ## License